Analysis of the Target Group

 Using this knowledge, marketing can target the correct product or service to the target group's specific needs.
 Target groups need to be analyzed before any product development can be implemented, or else the idea will never reach the intended market.

-You need to know who your customers are.
+You are required to know who your customers are.
 For example, you can determine what websites they visit and what they search on Google.
 Additionally, you can determine how your shop or website should be set up based on what criteria they use.

 You should never overlook any additional information you learn about your target group.
 Here is a detailed description of how research, surveys, user profiles, and studies can be used to obtain this information.